Boyko Borisov, Mayor of Sofia, Bulgaria

 City Mayors lists cities and city organisations, profiles individual mayors and provides information on hundreds of urban events.
 More

-Boyko Borisov
+Boyko Borisov:

-Mayor of Sofia
+From City Mayor of Sofia to

-By Andrew Stevens, Deputy Editor
+By Andrew Stevens

 Boyko Borisov was born in the town of Bankya, an outlying municipality adjacent to the capital, in 1959.
 Mayor Borisov’s professional background is technically that of a civil servant, having been employed in the country’s Ministry of Internal Affairs during the 1980s, returning as Secretary between 2001 and 2005 under the government of former Tsar Simeon II.
 As head of the national police force, Borisov retains a public reputation as a strongman on law and order issues.
 During the 1990s, following the collapse of the Bulgarian communist regime, Borisov ran his own private security firm Ipon-1.
 A keen martial arts expert, Borisov has coached the national karate team and refereed several international tournaments.

 Prior to the introduction of democracy following the downfall of the post-war communist one party state, mayors of the Bulgarian capital were selected by their peers from among the city council, subject to either Tsarist or subsequently Communist Party approval.
 Borisov is the fourth mayor since the introduction of direct elections to the post in 1991.
 The capital’s first elected mayor was Aleksandar Yanchulev of the country’s main pro-democracy current, the Union of Democratic Forces.
 Borisov’s predecessor, Stefan Sofiyanski, also governed the capital under its banner for a decade from 1995, even serving as acting Prime Minister for several months in 1997.
 Borisov was able to become mayor in 2005 following Sofiyanski’s resignation to stand in the general election that year, in which Borisov himself was also elected to the National Assembly but declined to take his seat.
-This notwithstanding, he is thought to aspire to higher national office, not least since the formation of his own political party, Citizens for European Development of Bulgaria (or GERB), in 2006.
+This notwithstanding, he was thought to aspire to higher national office, not least since the formation of his own political party, Citizens for European Development of Bulgaria (or GERB), in 2006.

 Since the downfall of communism, as in many other former Eastern bloc states, the former pro-democracy current has transformed itself into an array of centre-right free-market forces, some of whom have been tainted by corruption in office.
 The Bulgarian body politic has responded in several ways so far, such as the foundation of the liberal National Movement Simeon II around the former Tsar, which held office as head of the governing coalition between 2001 and 2005, and has since become the National Movement for Stability and Progress as members of the new coalition headed by the former communists of the Bulgarian Socialist Party (2005- ).
 The formerly governing Union of Democratic Forces has suffered a major loss of fortune as a result of the unemployment and corruption associated with its time in office, while the National Union Attack alliance of far right nationalist parties is viewed as a xenophobic movement to promote the candidacy of TV journalist Volen Siderov, though its popularity has risen in step with disillusionment with the mainstream parties of left and right.